-Policy Authority (PA) decides that a set of requirements for certificate issuance and use are sufficient for a given application.
-PA has roles and responsibilities as follows:
+A Policy Authority (PA) decides that a set of requirements for certificate issuance and use is sufficient for a given application.
+The PA has roles and responsibilities as follows:

-- 1. Establish certificate policy and certification practice statement of Thailand NRCA and other certification authorities under the Thailand NRCA trust model; - 2.
-Arrange for a review of certificate policy and certification practice statement of Thailand NRCA and other certification authorities under the Thailand NRCA trust model on a regular basis; and - 3.
-Promote trust relationship of Thailand NRCA with other domestic or overseas certification authorities.
+- 1. Establishing certificate policy and certification practice statement of Thailand NRCA and other certification authorities under the Thailand NRCA trust model; - 2.
+Arranging for a review of certificate policy and certification practice statement of Thailand NRCA and other certification authorities under the Thailand NRCA trust model on a regular basis; and - 3.
+Promoting trust relationship of Thailand NRCA with other domestic or overseas certification authorities.